Texas Ridesharing Accidents and Hiring An Attorney

 What Payments Can a Rideshare Lawsuit Provide?

-As for what payments you can gain with help from a rideshare accident attorney and Uber or Lyft lawsuit, such payments for your accident injury losses can include compensation for the following:
+Such payments for your accident injury losses can include compensation for the following:

 Lost salary or wages due to the collision,